moby/moby/docs/sources/examples/running_riak_service.md

 ## Create a `supervisord` configuration file

 Create an empty file called `supervisord.conf`.
-Make sure it’s at the same directory level as your `Dockerfile` .literal}:
+Make sure it’s at the same directory level as your `Dockerfile`:

     touch supervisord.conf